 Young Scientist Challenge entries are judged on effectiveness of communication – so make sure your scientist is seen and heard!
 Encourage them to speak slowly and clearly and if filming outdoors, account for the sun and background noise.

-Tip #9: Use what makes sense for your idea
+Tip #9: Only use what makes sense for their idea

 Tip #10: Encourage independence

 Consent to their participation, register them and then get out of their way!
 Your bright and talented 5-8th grader is completely capable and will get a lot more out of the experience if they are the one leading the way.